eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Linters and type checkers operate differently and specialize in different areas of code defects.
 Some code defects straddle the line between "best practices" and "type safety", and so can be caught by both linting and type checking.
-There are some core rules in that are superseded by TypeScript's type checking.
+There are some core rules that are superseded by TypeScript's type checking.

 To make the most of both tools, we recommend: